10 comments

 This seems like it'd pair really well with FrogFind.

-• hunterirving3 weeks ago
+• hunterirving2 months ago

 Thanks for checking it out!
 I'm a big fan of FrogFind. http://68k.news was another one that got the gears turning while starting out on this project.

-• ralphc3 weeks ago
+• ralphc2 months ago

 How do you configure System 6 or 7 to use a proxy?

-• johnklos3 weeks ago
+• johnklos2 months ago

 There are ways to do this transparently if you control the machine doing NAT for the classic computer.
 Doing things that way used to be more common before https became the default for most sites, because nowadays you'd have to install TLS certificates on each client to not constantly get errors.
 However, if you're also proxying https to http, then no worries!